 8. Healthy Habits: Complementary Approaches to Treating Lyme

 9. Lyme Disease Triggers and Related Health Issues

 Part Four: Stories of Friends and Family

 The final segment of Never Alone: Our Journey with Lyme Disease is all about you!
 I’ve already had the honor of hearing many of your stories, and I hope to hear and learn from many more.
 If you’re willing to share your experiences with the world, I’d love to interview you.

 Side note: Most of the part four memoirs will be exclusive to the published version of the book.
 Others will be exclusive to the blog.

 Do you have a personal story you’d be willing to share about Borrelia burgdorferi?
-If so, comment below or send me an e-mail from the Contact Me page.
+If so, e-mail me from the Contact Me page.